kartik501/Correcting-Algorithmic-Bias-in-Recidivism-Predictions__Fairness-in-AI/README.md

 COMPAS (Correctional Offender Management Profiling for Alternative Sanctions) is a popular commercial algorithm used by judges and parole officers for scoring criminal defendant’s likelihood of reoffending (recidivism).
 The dataset used in this project contains variables used by the COMPAS algorithm in scoring defendants, along with their outcomes within 2 years of the decision, for over 10,000 criminal defendants in Broward County, Florida.

 ## Accuracy Metrics:
 The metric for evaluating fairness varies based on the context of the problem.
-However, in this project comparions between the algorithms were made on the basis on overall accuracy, calibration score ( difference between accuracies of each class) and Flase Positive Rate (FPR) of each class.
+However, in this project comparions between the algorithms were made on the basis on overall accuracy, calibration score ( difference between accuracies of each class) and False Positive Rate (FPR) of each class.

 ## Methodology: